stonecharioteer/charm-rabbitmq-server/notes.md

 This tells `hooks.execute` what hooks are available.

-`hook.hook` *registers* the decorated function to be executed when the particular hook is *executed*
+`hook.hook` *registers* the decorated function to be executed when the particular hook is *executed*.

 For example: `install.real` does the following: